Did you know that there are a number of ski resorts in Scotland, meaning if you’re in the UK, you can actually go skiing in Scotland?

 Glencoe actually does have on-site accommodation, in microlodges at the resort campsite.
 These are small pods that are fully insulated and heated, and can sleep between four and six people.
 You’ll need to bring a sleeping bag, on top of whatever else you normally bring for a trip.
 The campsite also offers on-site hookups for campervans and caravans, as well as sites for tents.

+The closest hotel is the Kingshouse Hotel, around 6 minutes drive away.
 Other nearby options are the Bridge of Orchy hotel or Clachaig Inn, both around twenty minutes away.
 Alternatively, there are accommodation options in the town of Glencoe, which is around 25 minutes drive away.

 Key Ski Resort information: 24 km of runs, 8 lifts